-- Core File is a single file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges). - This file is available in all years of the NRD. - Severity File is a single file containing additional data elements to aid in identifying the severity of the condition for a specific discharge. - This file is available in all years of the NRD. - Diagnosis and Procedure Groups File is a single file containing additional information on the ICD-10-CM diagnoses and ICD-10-PCS procedures created by the HCUP software tools. - For data years 2016-2017, this file was not available in the NRD.
-Data elements derived from the ICD-10-CM/PCS HCUP software tools are not included in the NRD because they were still in development and testing.
+- Core File is a single discharge-level file containing commonly used data elements (e.g., age, expected primary payer, discharge status, ICD-10-CM/PCS codes, total charges). - This file is available in all years of the NRD. - The file is sorted by the NRD hospital identifier (HOSP_NRD) and the NRD unique record identifier (KEY_NRD).
+These two variables provide the linkage between the different discharge-level files. - Severity File is a single discharge-level file containing additional data elements to aid in identifying the severity of the condition for a specific discharge. - This file is available in all years of the NRD. - The file is sorted by the NRD hospital identifier (HOSP_NRD) and the NRD unique record identifier (KEY_NRD).